romeerez/orchid-orm/packages/docs/src/guide/orm-setup-and-overview.md

 import { MessageModel } from './models/message'

 export const db = orchidORM({
-  // in the format: postgres://user:password@localhost:5432/dbname
+  // databaseURL has the following format:
+  // postgres://user:password@localhost:5432/dbname
+  //
+  // ssl option can be specified as a parameter:
+  // postgres://user:password@localhost:5432/dbname
-  connectionString: process.env.DATABASE_URL,
+  databaseURL: process.env.DATABASE_URL,

+  // ssl can also be specified as an option:
+  ssl: true,

   log: true, // option for logging, false by default
   autoPreparedStatements: true, // see in query builder setup docs, false by default
   noPrimaryKey: 'ignore', // see in query builder setup docs, 'error' by default